metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-ExecutablePath.md

 ## SYNOPSIS

-Get list of install locations for executables and executable names
+Get a list of install locations for executable files

 ## SYNTAX